Estimated reading time: 5 minutes

 One of the best indicators to ignite motivation in employees is to offer them meaningful and challenging work.
 This would see the employee at the best of their abilities and would tempt them to perform in a productive manner.

-The core elements that will excite and engage your team are responsibility, recognition, achievement, and mental piece.
+The core elements that will excite and engage your team are responsibility, recognition, achievement, and mental peace.

 If the manager is able to explain the genuine value the output will bring both for the customers and the company and motivate the employee in doing so, even the most tedious of tasks will be accepted willingly.